evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 - Project: The downstream project.
 - Module: Optionally specify a module to apply changes to.
 - Wait on: By default, the child patch will run immediately.
-    You can set the child patch wait on a finished status ("*"), "succeeded" status, or "failed" status from the parent.
+    You can set the child patch wait on any finished status ("*"), "succeeded" status, or "failed" status from the parent.
 If the patch depends on parent status, at least one parent task must be scheduled.
 - Patch alias, variant and task regexes: Run a subset of tasks in the